 Great news for the UK Drinks Industry.
 The introduction of a WTO-compliant regime on alcohol and tobacco taxes will end discrimination against imported spirits that was a concern and financial handicap to many UK manufacturers.
 Wider benefits for the Philippine economy and health sector.
-This represents a further sign that President continues to push his economic reform prioritiesdrinks spirits.
+This represents a further sign that President continues to push his economic reform priorities.

 On 20 December 2012, President Aquino signed in to law a new regime covering increased the so-called “Sin Taxes”.
 The previous measures date from 2005 and led to a WTO ruling in 21 December 2011 that the Philippines regime discriminated against imported alcohol and tobacco products.
 The Philippines was given until March 2013 to pass new legislation.All parties will breathe a sigh of relief, or perhaps raise a glass of something suitable.